 You restart a long-running Temporal or LangGraph workflow from its saved checkpoint after a server restart.
 The agent loads the checkpoint, reads completed_steps = 7, and proceeds from step 8.
-But the artifacts dict in the checkpoint is missing the output of step 5 — the checkpoint write was interrupted mid-serialization by an OOM kill.
-The agent tries to use the missing artifact in step 8, gets a KeyError, crashes, and you are stuck: the checkpoint is corrupted, the original state is gone, and steps 1-4 would need to be re-run to recover.
-Corrupted checkpoints are rare but catastrophic when they occur.
+But the artifacts dict is missing the output of step 5: the checkpoint write was interrupted mid-serialization by an OOM kill.
+Step 8 reaches for the missing artifact, throws a KeyError, and crashes.
+Now the live checkpoint is corrupt, the in-memory state is gone, and steps 1-4 would have to re-run to recover.
+Corrupted checkpoints are rare but catastrophic.

 Common causes